ibm-cloud-docs/CDN/api.md

 ----
 ### verifyDomainMapping
 Verifies the status of the CDN, and updates the `status` of the CDN mapping if it has changed.
 When a CDN mapping is created initially, its status shows as _CNAME_CONFIGURATION_.
 At this point, you must update the DNS record so that the CDN mapping points the hostname to the CNAME.
 Check with your DNS provider if you have questions about how the update is done and how long it might take for the change to propagate on the internet.
-Typically, it should take 15 to 30 minutes.
+Typically, it should take 15 - 30 minutes.
 After that time, this `verifyDomainMapping` API must be called to verify whether the CNAME chain is complete.
-If the CNAME chain is complete, the CDN mapping status changes to _RUNNING_.
+If the CNAME chain is complete, the CDN-mapping status changes to _RUNNING_.

-This API can be called at any time to get the latest CDN mapping status.
+This API can be called at any time to get the latest CDN-mapping status.
 The domain mapping must be in one of the following states: _RUNNING_ or _CNAME_CONFIGURATION_.

 * **Required Parameters**: `uniqueId`: uniqueId of the mapping you want to verify
 * **Return**: a collection of type `SoftLayer_Container_Network_CdnMarketplace_Configuration_Mapping`